SolraBizna/ars-emu/HARDWARE.md

 Note that Dx# are active-low.
 The D pins are pulled high (logic 0), and driven low (logic 1).

 The Blank pin is used by the light pen and light gun to synchronize with a CRT display; other controllers leave it unconnected.
 It's driven to a *positive* voltage when the PPU is *not* outputting video, and (almost) to zero volts when it *is*.
 The voltages vary wildly depending on temperature, phase of the moon, etc. but are usually in the [-0.1, +0.2] volt range in frame and [+0.9, +1.5] volt range out of frame.
-Somehow, this was enough for pretty reliable phase lock...
+Somehow, this was enough for pretty reliable phase lock.
+It's driven directly by one of the pins of the video circuitry, so you can screw up the video signal by adding too much capacitance to this line!

 ## Access

 `$0240`: Controller port 1
 `$0241`: Controller port 2

 Writing to a port drives Strobe to +5V and any active Dx pins to 0V.
 Reading from a port drives Strobe to 0V and returns what is currently sensed on the Dx# pins.
-The read should be performed twice to allow console-driven 1s to drain out and to allow time for the controller to drive the lines.
+Because of the capacitance of the D lines, the read should be performed twice, once to bring Strobe to 0V, and a second time so that any 1s being driven by the console can drain out and to allow time for the controller to drive the lines.

 Controllers return a fixed ID when `$80` is written.
 ET games give a "no controller" message if `$00` is read, or "wrong controller" if something other than `$01` is read.

-In theory, this interface can be used to provide ~1.5MB/s transfers under CPU control.
+In theory, this interface can be used to provide ~1.5MB/s transfers under CPU control, if you keep the cable really short.

 ## Standard controller

+A pretty boring boxy controller with three face buttons, an 8-way hat switch, and a big central Pause button.
+Clearly inspired by the NES controller, clearly designed by an engineer.

 `write $00`: Get button state
 `write $80`: Get controller ID (`$01` for the standard controller)

+The standard controller ignores the low 7 Dx# pins on input.

 Button state: